hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 investigate reports of a skin-man murdering people.
 Vannay gives them silver bullets just in case the story is not made up.

-They are also commanded to deliver young Bill to Serenity, which is nearby.
-The sisters that run the place agree to adopt Bill.
+They are also commanded to deliver Sheemie to Serenity, which is nearby.
+The sisters that run the place agree to adopt Sheemie.
 They are taking many injured folk and also another orphan.

-They stay for one night there and one of the sisters proceeds to narrate a story *the wind through the keyhole* to the ophans.
+They stay for one night there and one of the sisters proceeds to narrate a story *the wind through the keyhole* to the orphans.

 Again, a story within a story.